YuYuan-Chang/Student-Resource-Sharing-Platform/README.md

-# MicroservicesFullStack
+# Student Resource Sharing Platform

 ## Overview

-MicroservicesFullStack is a comprehensive project demonstrating a full-stack application built using microservices architecture.
+Student Resource Sharing Platform is a comprehensive project demonstrating a full-stack application built using microservices architecture.
 The application leverages various technologies to build scalable, maintainable, and efficient microservices that communicate with each other seamlessly.

 ## Features